sympy/sympy-bot-old/README.rst

 Bot at ``~/.sympy/sympy-bot.conf`` and adding the following lines to it::

     user = "your user name"
-    token = "your GitHub API token"
-    reference = "path to a local clone of SymPy's repository" repository = "remote SymPy's repository (default is sympy/sympy)" interpreter = "interpreter to run tests with (default is 'python')" testcommand = "command to run tests with (default is 'setup.py test')"
+    reference = "path to a local clone of SymPy's repository" interpreter = "interpreter to run tests (default is 'python')" interpreter3 = "interpreter to run Python 3 tests (default is 'python3')" testcommand = "command to run tests (default is 'setup.py test')" repository = "remote SymPy's repository (default is sympy/sympy)" server = "server to upload reviews (default is http://reviews.sympy.org)"

-Note that with configuration file you can use only token-based GitHub authentication mechanism (this is for your safety, but anyway make sure that the configuration file has proper permissions assigned, e.g. 600).
-You may leave any value that you don't want to include empty, and the default will be used.
-If you supply a username and not an API token, then sympy-bot will ask you for your GitHub password on each invocation.

-You can get your GitHub API token by going to https://github.com/account/admin.

 Foreign repositories
 --------------------